 Treating Menstrual Problems

 Growths such as polyps, endometriosis or fibroids can often be removed NATURALLY without surgery.
-If a hormone imbalance is to blame, HORMONAL can as well be resolve naturally.
-Thyroid problems may require treatment as well.
+If a hormone imbalance is to blame, HORMONE can as well be resolve naturally.

 So take your daughter to her doctor if she: